-In previous versions of Android, you had the opportunity to make this choice when you opened one of the relevant apps for the first time, but switching to a new default app later on was a convoluted process.
-With Android Marshmallow, changing these choices at any time is just a few clicks away.
+Prior to Android Marshmallow, you had the opportunity to make this choice when you opened one of the relevant apps for the first time, but switching to a new default app later on was a convoluted process.
+With Android Marshmallow and now Nougat, changing these choices at any time is just a few clicks away.

-With Marshmallow finding its way on to more phones — more flagships are now shipping with Google's latest OS, and the update is now reaching recent models like the Samsung Galaxy S6 and LG G4 — it's time to familiarize yourself with the new process for changing your default apps.
+With Marshmallow running on the majority of recent Android devices and Nougat finding its way on to more phones — more flagships are now shipping with Google's latest OS, and the update is reaching models like the Samsung Galaxy S7 and HTC 10 — it's time to familiarize yourself with the new process for changing your default apps.

 1. Open Settings.

 3. Tap the cog icon in the upper-right corner.
 If you’re still using Marshmallow, tap Default Apps.

 4. Select the default app you would like to replace.
 In this case, we're changing the default SMS app.

 5. Select the app that you wish to use as the new Default App.

 From then on, the app you just selected will now be launched as the default option.
 If you'd like to go back to a different app as your default, just repeat the above steps.